 Conditional Use Permits (CUPs) are required for some multi-family development, senior housing projects, and large residential care facilities, dependent upon the underlying zoning district.
+CUPs are not required for any of the "by-right" overlay zoning districts to be created through the Housing Element's rezoning program.
 As shown in Table H, the processing time for a CUP is typically 90 to 120 days.